mdedwards/slippery-chicken/install.md

 `~/.sbclrc` by default, whereas Clozure CL uses `~/ccl-init.lisp` or `~/.ccl-init.lisp`.

-Add the following line to the init file:
+Add the following lines to the init file:

 ```lisp
 (ql:quickload :cmn) ;; if you're using it